Maintaining Pan Seasoning: Tips for Long-Lasting Nonstick

 Putting It All Together

-A quick post-cook wipe, a weekly bacon sizzle, and a monthly high-heat oil bake are all it takes to turn your carbon steel pan into a forever-young nonstick workhorse that actually improves every time you use it.
+A five-minute post-cook routine--wash, dry, oil, heat--turns your carbon steel pan into a forever-young, nonstick workhorse that improves every time you use it.

 Quick checklist for pan seasoning maintenance